pvvx/ATC_MiThermometer/python-interface/README.md

 ## atc_mi_config.py

-*atc_mi_config.py* exploits *ConfigEditorPanel* from the *construct-gallery* Python module.
+*atc_mi_config.py* exploits *ConfigEditorPanel* from the *construct-gallery* Python package.
 The *editing_structure* dictionary allows to easily keep the tool updated with possible new changes in the firmware.
 All internal structures of the custom firmware, like "cfg", "flg2", "comfort_values", "trigger", etc. are described in *atc_mi_construct.py*.

 ```mermaid
 classDiagram